First-Hand:Bing Crosby and the Recording Revolution

 When asked what he did to make the head, he said that he made some small cuts inside the head to make it look better.
 He had been lapping the head halves to create a uniform gap and also the head face.
 These actions did make a small difference in the performance, but the “beauty treatment” was the key.
 The head laminations at the head gap were different widths and caused a non-uniform magnetic pattern across the tape (top to bottom).
 Gene had made a very accurate cut behind the head gap across the laminations.
 This cut made them the same thickness and caused the magnetic pattern across the tape to be uniform.

-A number of different cuts were tested until proper configuration was found.
-The result of the head “beauty treatment” was to reduced the tape speed of the Mark II to 120 ips and produce a new design for the recording the video information.
-The new “Mark III” recorder operated at 100 ips with half-inch tape using longitudinal recording and no scanning.
+A number of different cuts were tested until the proper configuration was found.
+The result of this head “beauty treatment” led to new designs for recording the video information.
+First, the tape speed of the Mark II was reduced to 120 ips., but it was soon followed by the “Mark III” recorder that operated at 100 ips with half-inch tape using longitudinal recording and no scanning.
 It recorded color video and sound with three heads - video, color, and sound/reference.
 The recorder also employed video compression techniques, and an early version was demonstrated in February 1955.
 The recorder was further refined and demonstrated in June 1955.
 Based on the performance of this new recorder CBS ordered three of them, and the summer of that year we worked building them.
-In late 1955 Bing asked Jack Mullin to visit Ampex to see their video tape recorder.
-We knew that they were working on one, but did not know how far they had come.

 Jack went to Ampex near the end of the year and came back with the news that it was over, Ampex had a better recorder.
 Bing sent another $50,000 check to Ampex for the first of their video recorders.
 It was delivered to his TV station in Washington State.
 Ampex demonstrated their rotary head machine on 14 April 1956; CBS cancelled their order with BCE and bought the Ampex recorder.
 The Mark III recorders were then converted to wide band instrumentation recorders and sold.